Home » Recipe Type » Ice Cream » Plum Yoghurt Ice Lollies: Only 3 Ingredients

 For a start, I needed a considerable amount of clear space in my overcrowded freezer.
 A bit of lateral thinking was required.
 I managed to squeeze some ice packs into the freezer and as soon as they were solid, I whipped them out into a cool bag along with some of the contents.
 This created enough space for my lolly mould and my fruit ices were good to go.

-The rose plum yoghurt ice lollies were a first attempt and one I was pleased with: they were tangy tart and refreshing.
-My rose syrup gave just a hint of delightful floral sweetness which complemented the plums beautifully.
+These rose plum yoghurt ice lollies were my first attempt at ice pops.
+And one I was pleased with.
+They’re tangy tart and refreshing.
+My rose syrup gives just a hint of delightful floral sweetness which complements the plums beautifully.
 All we need now is some more hot weather.

 NB 7/8/16 – Several people have asked me where I got the ice lolly moulds from.
 So in case you’re interested too, I bought them from Amazon.
 Here’s the link: Norpro Frozen Ice Pop Maker*.